tasosx/tools4clj/README.md

 ## Why this?

-### Is there something different compared to official deps cli tools?
+### Is there something different compared to official clojure/clj tools?

 - An easy entrance to clojure world for go users.
 If you are a go user you are one command line away from clojured happiness.
 - Resolve Windows quoting differences.
 No need to think quotes-translation-for-Windows.
 One clojure/clj tools command to run anywhere.
 So pick a published deps cli example on the internet and run it directly on Windows (99% of the deps-cli clojure examples are directed to POSIX users anyways).
 - A pretty clojure repl.
 Use rebel when you want to view/display a prettier clojure dev UI.
+- Same and simple update procedure to all supported platforms.

 ### Is it only for Windows?

 TL;DR. No, it is for any platform, but on Windows has some specific features.

 For the Windows platform a decision was made, in order to mitigate the quote escaping mess (see: https://clojure.atlassian.net/browse/TDEPS-133, https://clojure.atlassian.net/browse/TDEPS-136), to prefer a unix oriented command line input, by accepting arguments enclosed in single or double quotes, like `'(print "test")'` or `"(print \"test\")"`.
-Windows double-quotes nesting is not supported.
-Unix single quotes nesting is not supported.
+Windows double-quotes nesting or Unix single quotes nesting is not supported on Windows platform.

 If you need to override this behaviour, and want to use the native Windows arguments parsing, use `--native-args` option.
 It is the default on all other platforms.